Competency Problems: On Finding and Removing Artifacts in Language Data: Empirical Analysis

-To measure the model bias learned from these words, we employ RoBERTa-base \cite{Liu2019RoBERTaAR} fine-tuned on RTE, and ALBERT-base \cite{Lan2020ALBERTAL} fine-tuned on SNLI.\footnote{Both models are from \citet{morris2020textattack}, and implemented in Transformers \cite{wolf-etal-2020-transformers}.} Given a single type such as $x_i=$\exampletext{nobody} and a target class such as $y=$``contradiction'', we estimate the model $\tilde{p}(y|x_i)$ as follows.
+To measure the model bias learned from these words, we employ RoBERTa-base \cite{Liu2019RoBERTaAR} fine-tuned on RTE, and ALBERT-base \cite{Lan2020ALBERTAL} fine-tuned on SNLI.\footnote{Both models are from \citet{morris2020textattack}, and are implemented in the Transformers library \cite{wolf-etal-2020-transformers}.} Given a single type such as $x_i=$ \exampletext{nobody} and a target class such as $y=$ ``contradiction'', we estimate the model $\tilde{p}(y|x_i)$ as follows.
 We first create two synthetic input examples, one with the premise containing only the single token with an empty hypothesis, and one with an empty premise and hypothesis containing the single token.
 As each input contains only a single token without additional context, this tests whether the model will bias its output based on the token.
 We run a forward pass with each input and average the target class probabilities as an estimate of $\tilde{p}(y|x_i)$.
-All of the word types in each dataset appearing at least 20 times\footnote{The minimum count at which the normal approximation to binomial is reliable.} are partitioned among the classes based on their largest class conditional $z^*$, and for each class we form two cohorts of 50 tokens each with the highest and lowest $z^*$.
+All of the words in each dataset appearing at least 20 times are partitioned among the classes based on their largest class conditional $z^*$, and for each class we form two cohorts of 50 words each with the highest and lowest $z^*$.
 Let $\mathcal{X}_{y,z^*_<}$ denote the set of $x_i$ with the lowest $z^*$ for class $y$ and similarly let $\mathcal{X}_{y,z^*_>}$ denote the set with the largest $z^*$.
 Finally, we compute the average $\Delta \tilde{p}_y = \sum_{x_i \in \mathcal{X}_{y,z^*_>}} \tilde{p}(y|x_i) - \sum_{x_i \in \mathcal{X}_{y,z^*_<}} \tilde{p}(y|x_i)$.

 The results are shown in Table \ref{table:model_bias}.
-As can be seen, these models exhibit significant bias based on these single token inputs, with $\Delta \tilde{p}_y$ exceeding 10\% for some classes.
+As can be seen, these models exhibit non-trivial bias based on the single token inputs, with $\Delta \tilde{p}_y$ exceeding 10\% for some classes.
 The bias is much more extreme for SNLI versus RTE, likely due to the fact that RTE has two orders of magnitude less data than SNLI.

 A caveat about this experiment is in order: due to the fact that automatically replacing high $z^*$ words with low $z^*$ words will likely make most inputs nonsensical, we chose to use very unnatural single-word inputs to the model instead.
 We believe this is a reasonable estimate of the model's marginal prior on these tokens, measured in a way that introduces the fewest possible confounding variables into the experiment, but it's possible that it does not completely reflect how a model treats these tokens in context.
 Section \ref{sec:other-mitigations} discusses some additional empirical evidence for models' reliance on these artifacts.